rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 #### SVG Base Parts

-`parts` is an array of Part objects.
+`parts` is an array of Part objects or an IPFS URI to one such array, like `ipfs://ipfs/somehash`.

 A Part object has two types: `fixed` and `slot`.
 Each part has an ID, uniquely identifying it within this base.

 **Fixed** parts are references to static content, like an IPFS hash of an SVG file, and a `z` index value, like so: